WHAT ARE ACTIVE RELEASE TREATMENTS?

-ART is a patented, state-of-the-art soft tissue system that treats problems with muscles, tendons, ligaments, fascia and nerves.
+Active Release Treatments are a state-of-the-art soft tissue system that treats problems with muscles, tendons, ligaments, fascia and nerves.
 Headaches, back pain, carpal tunnel syndrome, shin splints, shoulder pain, sciatica, plantar fasciitis, knee problems, and tennis elbow are just a few of the many conditions that can be resolved quickly and permanently with ART.
 These conditions all have one important thing in common: they are often a result of overused muscles.

 They may look and sound similar, but the procedures are actually very different and the results they produce are very different.
 There are many styles of massage and generally massage promotes relaxation and increased circulation.
 Neuromuscular and Myofascial Release Massage gets more specific but it does not fix the soft tissue and make it work properly.
-ART is protocol specific for the correction of adhesions & scar tissues.
-Anyone who has had ART can tell you, it’s NOT massage!
-Does ART help pain referral from trigger points?
+Active Release Treatments are protocol specific for the correction of adhesions & scar tissues.
+Anyone who has had Active Release Treatments can tell you, it’s NOT massage!
+Do Active Release Treatments help pain referral from trigger points?
 Yes, trigger points are tender spots in muscles that cause you to feel referred pain.
 For example, a trigger point in your piriformis muscle, a deep muscle in your glutes, will tell your brain that there is a problem in your glute that runs down the back of your leg into your foot.
 “Where it hurts isn’t where it is!”
 By correcting the muscle function, the trigger point goes away and so does the pain referral.
 For this reason we are sometimes asked why we are working on an area that normally doesn’t hurt.
 Working on just pain specific areas is what we call “Chasing Pain.”
 This is something we do not do and for this reason you get results.

 Our bodies contain special protein structures called connective tissue, also known as Fascia.
 This substance connects each part to other parts and the whole, very much like a flexible skeleton.
 When this tissue is healthy it is smooth and slippery, allowing the muscles, nerves, blood vessels or organs to move freely and function properly.
 Imagine a piece of scotch tape, the smooth side is healthy fascia; the sticky side is scar tissue or unhealthy fascia.
 Rub the tape along your skin, both sides, to “feel” what an adhesion is like.
 The drag that you feel, the “pulling” sensation, is what an adhesion is like.
 These adhesions attach to muscles, nerves and lymph decreasing their ability to work properly.
 You really know when you have an adhesion on a nerve; you get many abnormal sensations like numbness, tingling or pain.